whosethink/chat-gpt-token/README-en.md

 ### Tool For OpenAi Token

-1. use account and password, to get, refresh and parse token of openai
+1. use account and password, to get or refresh token
-2. lower quality requirements for request's ip, no rate limit
+2. lower quality requirements for request's ip
-3. directly request auth0.openai.com

 ```text
 Usage: chat-gpt-token [OPTIONS]